harmslab/gpseer/docs/source/tutorial.rst

 mutation has an additive, linear effect on the phenotype.
 We predict the phenotype of each genotype as the sum of the effect of all mutations that are found in that genotype.
-The additive model is the default model, so we you can run the following:
+The additive model is the default model, so you can run the following:

 .. code-block::